 After two quite familiar bugs, here is one bunch of insect oddities.

-Spider beetles (Ptinidae) are a surprisingly large family.
-Their family consists of around 70 species found in North America and Mexico.
+Spider beetles (Ptinidae) are a small family consisting of around 70 species found in North America and Mexico.

 The abdomens of these tiny, 1-5 mm long beetles are dark and round, almost ball-shaped (should I mention – like a poppy seed?).
 They got their names because their body plan – with the round abdomen, annexed thorax and head with long antennae, and relatively long legs – resembles tiny spiders from a distance.